 UNE’s HuMed program is for undergraduate students who have an affinity for history, literature, or philosophy, along with a demonstrated aptitude for the natural sciences to pursue their passions on the pathway to medical school.
-Students who complete their degree in a humanities major and meet all of the HuMed requirements are guaranteed an interview for admission to UNE’s College of Osteopathic Medicine program, setting them at a significant advantage over other applicants.
+Students who complete their degree in a qualifying humanities major and meet all of the HuMed requirements are guaranteed an interview for admission to UNE’s College of Osteopathic Medicine program, setting them at a significant advantage over other applicants.
 Moreover, they will have developed skills and knowledge essential to their success as medical students and career fulfillment as osteopathic physicians.

 Research increasingly shows that humanistic study enables development of the wisdom, empathy, communication, and other skills required of practicing physicians.
 To gain these benefits, HuMed students graduate having completed a senior thesis along with major requirements in English, History, or Interdisciplinary Studies in the Humanities.
 Additional curricular requirements provide structured opportunities to engage with UNE’s Interprofessional Education Collaborative (IPEC) in order to gain familiarity with the team-based and patient-centered approaches that are at the leading edge of health care today.